mtumilowicz/cryptography-hsm-workshop/readme.md

     * example: RSA keys, X.509 Certificates, DES/Triple DES keys, etc.
     * and all the functions needed to use
       * example: create/generate, modify, and delete those objects
+* PKCS #11 is not an implementation of a API, it is a specification for the implementation of the API
+  * OASIS Open provides only a set of ANSI C header files defining the interface exposed to client application
+  * HSM vendor is responsible for providing concrete implementation of the functionalities specified in PKCS #11
 * applications can address cryptographic devices (tokens)
   * example: smart cards, USB keys, and Hardware Security Modules (HSMs)
   * and can perform cryptographic functions as implemented by these tokens